Armed forces deployed to Gatwick as hunt for drone operators goes on

 Some 110,000 people were due to either take off or land at the airport on 760 flights on Thursday.
 Around 10,000 passengers were affected on Wednesday night.

+Gatwick chief executive Stewart Wingate said he is “not in a position to say when it will be safe to reopen the airport”.

-Gatwick has given no indication when the runway will reopen and warned that disruption will continue into Friday, which is one of the airport’s busiest days of the year because of the Christmas getaway.
+Disruption will continue into Friday, which is one of the airport’s busiest days of the year because of the Christmas getaway.

-An airport spokesman said: “There is significant disruption at Gatwick and our terminals are extremely busy.

-“We are prioritising the welfare of passengers during this very difficult time, and have teams across the airport looking after them as best we can.”
+Mr Wingate said: “This is a highly targeted activity which has been designed to close the airport and bring maximum disruption in the run-up to Christmas.”

+He added: “We are still receiving drone sightings in and around the Gatwick airfield.”

 Transport Secretary Chris Grayling said: “The people who were involved should face the maximum possible custodial sentence for the damage they have done.”